British socialite ‘put together group of girls’ for Jeffrey Epstein, emails suggest

 Epstein and Neilson also appeared to discuss art, including a sculpture she recommended to him.

-An email from an account called Annabelle Neilson on 23 September 2011 said: “Take a look at this, it' (sic) a beautiful beast, remind's (sic) me a little of you i= (sic) that respect.”
+An email from an account called Annabelle Neilson on 23 September 2011 said: “Take a look at this, it’ a beautiful beast, remind’s me a little of you i= that respect.”

 The emails are part of the latest dump of documents that contain some three million pages, including 180,000 images and some 2,000 videos attached to the case.
-It brings the total number of documents released to 3.5m.
+It brings the total number of documents released to 3.5 million.

 Join our commenting forum